 Our primary requirements for liquidity and capital are working capital, capital expenditures, principal and interest payments on our outstanding debt and other general corporate needs.
 Historically, these cash requirements have been met through cash provided by operating activities and cash and cash equivalents.
 In March 2020, we borrowed an aggregate of \$43.0 million under our revolving credit facilities (including \$10.0 million that was borrowed by PSL under its revolving credit facility (the "PSL Revolver")), representing substantially all of our available capacity, in order to increase our cash position and help maintain financial flexibility in light of the continued uncertainty surrounding the COVID-19 pandemic.
 Of this \$43.0 million, the \$10.0 million of debt borrowed under the PSL Revolver is the obligation of PSL and is no longer included on our consolidated balance sheet as of June 26, 2020.
 In addition, the proceeds from such borrowings were retained by PSL and are no longer available for use by us following the consummation of the PSL Divestiture.
-The remaining \$33.0 million in aggregate principal amount of debt (\$25.0 million of which was borrowed under the AML Revolver and \$8.0 million of which was borrowed under AML's line of credit, each as described below) matures in December of 2020.
-Refer to the "-Debt Obligations" section below for additional information regarding our credit facilities.
+Of the remaining \$33.0 million in aggregate principal amount of debt, \$8.0 million was borrowed under AML's line of credit with the Bank of Mitsubishi UFJ (the "AML Line of Credit") and was scheduled to mature in December of 2020.
+The remaining \$25.0 million in aggregate principal amount of debt was borrowed under AML's revolving credit agreement with Mizuho Bank, Ltd (the "AML Revolver") and was also scheduled to mature in December of 2020.
+On September 30, 2020, we (i) entered into the Term Loan Facility and incurred \$325.0 million of debt thereunder in connection with the Recapitalization, (ii) entered into the Revolving Credit Facility with aggregate revolving commitments of \$50.0 million thereunder, and (iii) used cash on hand to repay all amounts outstanding under the AML Revolver and the AML Line of Credit and terminated all commitments thereunder.
+Refer to the "-Debt Obligations" section below and the information set forth under "Description of Cer